Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Foray into France

 Saint-Étienne was where Iceland's journey commenced against Portugal, who nearly took the lead 24 minutes into the match.
-Despite receiving a 40-yard pass from Pepe into the penalty box, Cristiano Ronaldo missed an opportunity to score past the goalkeeper.
-Iceland kept Portugal at bay for the opening 30 minutes, but a defensive lapse allowed Nuno Gomes to find Nani, who sidefoots his attempt past the goalkeeper.
+Despite receiving a 40-yard pass from Pepe into the penalty box, Cristiano Ronaldo missed scoring past the goalkeeper.
+Iceland kept Portugal at bay for the opening 30 minutes, but a defensive lapse allowed Nuno Gomes to find Nani, who sidefooted his attempt past the goalkeeper.

 Portugal took the 1-0 lead into halftime, and Iceland needed an offensive possession to get in contention.
-Early in the second half had one, Birkir made history in the 50th minute when he recorded Iceland's first-ever goal.
+In the second half, Birkir made history in the 50th minute when he recorded Iceland's first-ever goal.
 Now, Hannes needed to withstand Portugal's offense.
 An 80th-minute attempt from Ronaldo via free-kick saw Iceland's defenders block the ball for a corner kick.
 Another opportunity came in stoppage time for Portugal, but Ronaldo's free-kick proved ineffective.

 Iceland had arrived with a 1-1 draw.